-Sell or offer for sale any food or merchandise which does not materially conform to any samples or models demonstrated or brochures or pamphlets given to a prospective customer as to size, materials, use, application and quality of workmanship.
+Sell or offer for sale any merchandise which does not materially conform to any samples or models demonstrated or brochures or pamphlets given to a prospective customer as to size, materials, use, application and quality of workmanship.

 Fail to identify himself or herself as a salesperson upon approaching a citizen in a public place or at a private dwelling or fail to explain one's purpose, whether it be direct sales, solicitation of orders or the demonstration of goods and merchandise, or any combination of such purposes.